hetu-script/hetu-script/docs/docs/docs/en-US/module/README.md

 Hetu script file have two different way to interpret, controlled by the **isModule** parameter in the eval method of the Interpreter class and the extension of the source file.

-- When **isModule** is not provided or set to false, or the file is of extension '\*.hts', interpreter will evaluate the source as **ResourceType.hetuScript**.
+- When **isModule** is not provided or set to false, interpreter will evaluate the source as **ResourceType.hetuScript**.
 This kind of source file is organized like a Javascript, Python and Lua file.
 It may contain any expression and control statement that is allowed in a function body (including nested function and class declaration).
 And every expression is immediately evaluated.
-- When **isModule** is true, or the file is of extension '\*.ht', interpreter will evaluate the source as **ResourceType.hetuModule**.
+- When **isModule** is true, interpreter will evaluate the source as **ResourceType.hetuModule**.
 This kind of source file is organized like a C++, Java or Dart app.
 It only contains import statement and declarations(variable, function and class).
 The top level variables are lazily initialized (initialize when first used).

+When using evalFile method on the interpreter, the source type is inferred from the extension of the file name: '\*.hts' is **ResourceType.hetuScript**, and '\*.ht' is **ResourceType.hetuModule**.

 ## Import a JSON file

 It's possible to import a non-hetu source in your code sometimes.
 For example, if you imported a JSON file, you will get a HTStruct object from it.
 Because the syntax of a JSON is fully compatible with Hetu's struct object.

 To do so, there are some extra work to be done.
 You have to tell the **HTResourceContext** to includes JSON files in the beginning.
 And you have to give the imported JSON a alias name in your namespace.

 Example code (dart part):